ca-carr/smart_contracts/README.md

-# Information page for the Smart Contract module at the University of Exeter
+# Information page for the Smart Contracts module at the University of Exeter

+## Code: BEEM161
+## Years: 2022/3, 2023/4, 2024/5
+## Leader: Dr Christopher Carr